 - Inflation Rate: 3.27%

 - GDP per Capita: $12,440 USD

 The Rand was formerly known as the Pound and has been used since 1961.
-It replaced several other currencies, including South Africa, North Rhodesian, and Transvaal Rhodesia.
+It replaced several other currencies, including South African, North Rhodesian, and Transvaal Rhodesia.

 South Africa has had a strong economy due to its diversity, making it less vulnerable to global shocks than other African countries.